metropolik/cars/README.md

 # Coding Challenge: Cars by Hannes Möls

 This C++ implementation solves the car coding challenge.
 It is build with CMake and should compile on every platform.
-It contains an command-processor/interpreter which can be used to either process commands entered in interactive mode or commands in a file.
+It contains a command-processor/interpreter which can be used to either process commands entered in interactive mode or commands in a file.
 The interpreter support seven commands which reflect the five different problem types in the exercise.

 ## Usage
 To input a graph the command
 ```
-GRAPH <Node List in the format "AB1, BA2"
+GRAPH <Node List in the format "AB1, BA2">
 ```
 is used.